justinfarrelldev/open-ctp-server/CONTRIBUTING.md

 A contributor will then code-review the changes and will suggest changes to your pull request before eventually merging it in.

+## Husky

+Husky is added to this repo to ensure that documentation is automatically up-to-date.
+If you commit and an error comes up, you may have messed up documentation somewhere!
+Since this repo uses Swagger, code comments are important - they are the reason you see what you see when you go to /docs.
+Please keep this in mind.

 ## Code Spell Checker

 There is a Code Spell Checker in the recommended extensions.
 This will highlight typos with a blue underline to prevent typos from causing problems.